bookofproofs/bookofproofs.github.io/_sources/history/17th-century/cotes.md

 * Some of the work which Cotes hoped to publish with Cambridge University Press was published eventually by Thomas Simpson in The Doctrine and Application of Fluxions (2 Vols, London, 1750).
 * Robert Smith edited Cotes' major posthumous work, the Harmonia mensurarum which appeared in 1722.
 * It is fitting at this point to explain who Robert Smith was, and how he interacted with Cotes.
-* In fact he was the son of Cotes' uncle, the Reverend John Smith, and had become friends with Cotes when his uncle had him live in his house as a boy.
 * Later Robert Smith was Cotes' assistant when he was Plumian Professor, and eventually succeeded him as Plumian professor.
 * It was Smith who, many years after Cotes' death, when he was master of Trinity College, had a bust of Cotes erected.
 * Let us return to Cotes' posthumous work the Harmonia mensurarum Ⓣ(Harmony of measurements, or accounts of analysis and synthesis and to promote angular measures, among other works of mathematics).